You might think that using beans in a recipe will make it taste weird but.....

 What recipes can I use pureed beans in?

--In cookies, they will become more fluffy which makes a delicious Snickerdoodle (I actually use 75% beans and 25% butter in Snickerdoodles and get asked for the recipe all the time… boy are they surprised when I tell them my secret ingredient)
+-In most baking recipes!-In cookies, they will become more fluffy which makes a delicious Snickerdoodle (I actually use 75% beans and 25% butter in Snickerdoodles and get asked for the recipe all the time… boy are they surprised when I tell them my secret ingredient)

 -In a pie crust, it will be a little crisper and if you use too much, it can become crunchy (I’d suggest only 25-50% beans).